 At the end of May I went on a last-minute trip to Italy by myself.
 I had given up my tenancy in London, because I was fed up of paying a small fortune to a landlord who was unwilling to fix the serious leak in the ceiling that was probably going to bring the plaster down sometime soon, and a relative asked me to house-sit.
 The house-sitting date then changed, but it turned out to be cheaper for me to visit friends in Yorkshire, and then go on holiday for a week than it was to extend my tenancy, which shows how ridiculous the prices are in London now.
 As it was a last minute thing, I had to go on my own.
 I don’t mind travelling solo though, I used to do it regularly for work, and travelling alone is better than going on holiday with someone who doesn’t want to do any of the same things as you.
 (In my case, wandering aimlessly for hours and hours, taking hundreds of photographs and eating a lot).
 I also got to re-read The Name of the Rose in peace.

 I considered going to Crete, because I wanted to see all the Minoan archaeological sites, but it was hard to work out where stay, and which places were Magaluf style budget party towns (not really where I wanted to go).
 I asked my Greek friend Ellina, but it turns out she’d never been to Crete either.

 So in the end I booked a deal to Malcesine on Lake Garda.
 Malcesine was the first place I visited in Italy when I was 12 or 13.
 Throughout my teenage years I visited Italy 2-3 times a year after the budget airlines started doing £20 tickets to Pisa and Brescia, and after I graduated I did some teaching work in Northern Italy, and I’ve seen most of the country now bar the furthest three southern regions (Apulia, Basilicata and Calabria) Sardinia and Sicily.
-Although I had been to some other towns on the lake since (I’ve got some disposable camera photos I took around the turn of the century that I dug up here), I hadn’t been to Malcesine since that first holiday, so I was really interested to see whether it had changed and how much.
+Although I had been to some other towns on the lake since (I’ve also got some disposable camera photos I took around the turn of the century that I dug up here), I hadn’t been to Malcesine since that first holiday, so I was really interested to see whether it had changed and how much.
 While I was there I started writing a zine about the trip, and also about Italy in the 90s/early 2000s and now.
 I haven’t finished it yet though.
 I wrote in more detail there, so my blog entries will concentrate more on images.